0

 What is a bodkin?
 If you don’t know, then fear not.
 I’ll let you in on this little secret right now.

-A bodkin is a long, thin, and slightly flexible tool with a grasp on one end that helps you easily feed the cord through a channel and continue pushing that cord all the way through to the other end.
+A bodkin is a long, thin, and slightly flexible tool with a clasp on one end that helps you easily feed a cord through a channel and continue pushing that cord all the way through to the other end.

 I'll go ahead and say it - bodkins are life changing.
-In fact, you are scientifically guaranteed to be ~40% less angry when making a cinch-top bag.
-Scout's honor.
+In fact, you are scientifically guaranteed to be ~70% less angry when making a cinch-top bag.
+Guaranteed science.

 And there you have it!
-These are 7+ tools that make up my personal MYOG tool kit.
+These are 7+ tools that make our tool kit in the RBTR maker space.

 Keep in mind that having a different kit doesn’t make you any less of a DIYer.
 Every maker is on their own journey, so enjoy where you are and learn as you're able.